hagenw/sphinxcontrib-katex/README.rst

 The disadvantage of this option is that those macros will be only available in the HTML based `Sphinx builders`_.
-If you want to use them in the LaTeX based builders as well you can add them in an extra file in your project, for example ``definitions.py``:
+If you want to use them in the LaTeX based builders as well you can add them directly in your ``conf.py``.
+There you can use proper LaTeX syntax and not the special one required for ``katex_options``.
+This is possible as ``sphinxcontrib.katex`` provides a function to translate to the required KaTeX syntax:

 .. code-block:: python

+    import sphinxcontrib.katex as katex

     latex_macros = r"""
         \def \i                {\mathrm{i}}